 Do you need groceries?
 Are you behind on the rent?
 Do you need help with something and don't know where to go?
-For confidential and compassionate help, contact the Community and Social Resources (CSR) office by calling or texting (401) 484-1650 or emailing Shanna Wells at swell1@ccri.edu.
+For confidential and compassionate help, contact the Community and Social Resources (CSR) office by calling or texting (401) 825-1024 or emailing at benefitshub@ccri.edu.